For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 When will I be able to start if I enroll today?

 If you are taking online middle or high school courses, you may begin exploring your course as soon as you receive your password from us — normally a couple of days from when you enroll!
-If you are taking high school correspondence courses, you can start your studies as soon as your materials arrive through the mail — generally in fewer than 10 days.

 How do I enroll?

 There are 3 easy ways to enroll: